 Powell is home to nearly 24 miles of bike paths, providing connectivity to residents throughout the City.
-A key component in the City’s Capital Improvement Projects Program is completing bike paths throughout Powell.
+A key component in the City’s Capital Improvement Projects Program is completing bike paths and improving existing bike paths throughout Powell.

 The community will find new stretches of bike path on the north side of Rutherford Road from Sawmill Parkway west to Tricia Price Drive and along the west side of North Liberty Street (north of Brookhill Drive to Seldom Seen Road).

 Another significant Capital Improvement Project are traffic signals.
 A traffic signal typically costs communities more than $400,000 to install.
 The City embarked on this costly but needed traffic signal project during the fall with light activation in the first quarter of 2015.
 As you drive along Sawmill Parkway, you will see two new traffic signals at the Galloway Drive and Village Club Drive intersections.
 Additionally, a new pedestrian signal was placed at the Rutherford Road and Sawmill Parkway intersection.
 Studies indicated these areas as high priorities for traffic signals.